St. Lucia in Pictures: 19 Beautiful Places to Photograph

 More opportunities for beautiful pictures abound underwater in the colorful coral reefs.

 1. The Pitons from Jade Mountain Resort

 What makes St. Lucia so stunning from a photography perspective are the two pointy green peaks known as the Pitons.
-One of the top places to photograph these mountains is from Jade Mountain Resort (where this photo is snapped), which also happens to be one of the best luxury, all-inclusive properties in the Caribbean.
+One of the top places to photograph these mountains is from Jade Mountain Resort (where this image was taken), which also happens to be one of the best luxury, all-inclusive properties in the Caribbean.